 If you’re considering All-on-4® implants to replace missing teeth, your dentist will explain the procedure so you know what to expect at every stage.
 At Perth Dental Implant Centre, the process is as follows:

-2. Alveolectomy procedure to prepare the jaw for All-on-4® implants and teeth
+- Alveolectomy procedure to prepare the jaw for dental implants

-While most other dental implant systems involve waiting up to 6 months for implants to bond with the jaw, this is avoided with All-on-4® implants, due to the way the implants are positioned.
-The trademarked All-on-4® surgical protocol allows a fixed full mouth implant bridge to be fitted within five days of surgery.
+While the conventional apporach to full arch surgery involved waiting up to 6 months for implants to bond with the jaw, this is now avoided with using an All-on-4® protocol, due to the way the implants are positioned.
+The All-on-4® surgical protocol allows a fixed full mouth implant bridge to be fitted within 24 hours of surgery.

 It’s essential that you have all the information about All-on-4® and alternative options before you decide on treatment, which is why the process begins with an in-depth consultation with your surgeon.